webplatform/docs/apis/css-regions/NamedFlow/index.md

 {{Notes_Section
 |Usage=Specifying an identifier for any element's
-[[css/properties/flow-into|'''flow-into''']] CSS property diverts its content to a corresponding '''NamedFlow''' object.
+[[css/properties/flow-into|'''flow-into''']] CSS property diverts its content to a '''NamedFlow''' object, whose '''name''' corresponds to the property's value.
 Other elements that specify the same identifier as their [[css/properties/flow-from|'''flow-from''']] property serve as a chain of ''regions'' that dynamically display the content.
 (The
 '''NamedFlow''' object is still available with NULL content if those